StreetMesh/.github/README.md

 ## Projects

-These projects give life to the ideas in the *StreetMesh* framework.
+These current and future projects give life to the ideas in the *StreetMesh* framework.

 * [Registry](https://github.com/StreetMesh/Registry) - A directory of safe and interesting StreetMesh compatible servers
-* [StreetMapProtocol](https://github.com/StreetMesh/StreetMapProtocol) - An extension of [Sitemap](https://www.sitemaps.org/), indexing web properties for StreetMesh Servers
+* [StreetMaps](https://github.com/StreetMesh/StreetMaps) - An extension of [Sitemap](https://www.sitemaps.org/), for indexing web content for crawling by StreetMesh Servers
+* [StreetTiles](https://github.com/StreetMesh/StreetTiles) - An application of [Cesium 3D Tiles](https://github.com/CesiumGS/3d-tiles) for compositing StreetMesh exteriors and interiors
-* [Browser](https://github.com/StreetMesh/Browser) - A reference implementation of a StreetMesh Browser, built with Godot
+* [Browser](https://github.com/StreetMesh/Browser) - A reference implementation of a StreetMesh Browser, built with [Godot Engine](https://godotengine.org/)
-* [Server](https://github.com/StreetMesh/Server) - A reference implementation of a StreetMesh Server, built with Laravel
+* [Server](https://github.com/StreetMesh/Server) - A reference implementation of a StreetMesh Server, built with [Laravel](https://laravel.com/)

 ## Contributing